Best Kerosene Heater Reviews – Comparison Of Top Ones

 The unit was designed with professional and DIY folks searching for a portable outdoor heating system.
 You can use it in juts any outdoor situation- from warehouses, construction sites, workshops, farms, aircraft hangers, and so on.

 And when using it in these outdoor scenes, you don’t have to worry about noise or the wind interrupting the flow of heat.

-Because the unit utilizes radiant heat technology that produces way less noise compared to the fan-forced kerosene heaters.
+Because the unit’s heat source utilizes radiant heat technology that produces way less noise compared to the fan-forced kerosene heaters.

-As its name Sun Stream suggest, the unit heats just like sun, so wind will never affect its performance, unlike the standard fan-forced air heaters whose heat can be blown all around.
+As its name Sun Stream suggests, the unit heats just like the sun, so the wind will never affect its performance, unlike the standard fan-forced air heaters whose heat can be blown all around.

 To suit it for outdoor heat supply, it comes with a high heat energy output- up to 70,000!
 That depends on a 4-gallon kerosene tank that will give you constant heat supply for around 7 hours without refilling it.

 At the top of the heater, you’ll spot a big, ergonomic handle that lets you easily move it from one place to another.

 - BTU heat output- 70,000

 - Can heat a space as big as 1750 sq. ft.